Bluffton IT Support Guide

 The Definition of IT Support

 Let’s start with the first half of the phrase.
-“IT,” an acronym for “information technology,” was first noted by Merriam-Webster in 1978.
-It’s lost some of its specificity over the years, but, originally, information technology was “the technology involving the development, maintenance, and use of computer systems, software, and networks for the processing and distribution of data.”
+“IT,” an acronym for “information technology,” was first documented by Merriam-Webster in 1978.
+Over the years, it’s lost some of its specificity, but, originally, information technology was “the technology involving the development, maintenance, and use of computer systems, software, and networks for the processing and distribution of data.”

-TechTarget adds a bit of further clarity: “Typically, IT is used in the context of enterprise operations as opposed to personal or entertainment technologies.”
+TechTarget adds some additional clarity: “Typically, IT is used in the context of enterprise operations as opposed to personal or entertainment technologies.”

-The second half of the phrase is the word “support,” which means, as MacMillan Dictionary notes, “to help [a thing] be successful.”
+The second word of the phrase is “support,” which means, as MacMillan Dictionary notes, “to help [a thing] be successful.”

-So, taken together: If a thing is collecting or sharing data for a business purpose, it’s IT.
+With these words taken together, here’s what we get: If a thing is collecting or sharing data for a business purpose, it’s IT.
 If it requires service, that’s IT support.

-In a practical business context, IT support takes the form of a team or department associated with an organization that provides services like:
+In practical business terms, IT support takes the form of a team or department associated with an organization that provides services like:

 • Helpdesk support